 We are often asked questions concerning the activities and mission of the OABC, so here we address some of those most frequently asked.

 Yes, OABC collaborates with other U.S. business groups active in the Middle East.
-There are regional U.S. Business Councils in the Middle East such as AmCham M.E.N.A.
+We work alongside regional AmChams and business councils in the Middle East such as AmCham MENA.

-Please visit the OABC website and complete the online form found here, after which the Corporate Coordinator will contact you to complete the application process.
-Applications are reviewed by the Board of Directors monthly.
-Membership fees can be paid anytime as the OABC grants membership on a rolling basis.
+Please visit the OABC website and complete the online form found here, after which our CEO will contact you to complete the application process.
+Membership fees can be paid anytime, as the OABC grants membership on a rolling basis.

 PREMIUM MEMBERSHIP @ OMR 1000 per year – American, Omani, or international companies that are licensed to do business in the Sultanate of Oman and want exclusive VIP benefits and preferential status.